CLTSG/CLT-CLEVER-KVM/CODEC_INFO.md

 - **AMD AMF**: For AMD GPUs
 - **Intel QuickSync**: For Intel CPUs with integrated graphics
 - **Apple VideoToolbox**: For macOS systems

-### Delta Encoding

-For JPEG mode, Clever KVM implements delta encoding:

-- The screen is divided into tiles (typically 64x64 pixels)
-- Only tiles that have changed since the last frame are transmitted
-- Significantly reduces bandwidth for static content

 ### Adaptive Quality